ATB x DirectHer on the power of gender diverse boards

 Influence on an individual becomes meaningful when three or more people in a group support a particular idea.
 In other words, to effectively challenge assumptions or the status-quo thinking of a group, there needs to be significant, intersectional diversity to prevent homogenous cliques from asserting outsized influence.
 It’s not enough for one or two directors on a board to challenge the assumptions of the majority.

-ATB’s current Board of Directors includes six men and six women.
+ATB’s current Board of Directors includes seven men and seven women.
 This intentionally balanced committee includes a wide range of backgrounds and experiences, lending diverse perspectives to the decision making process.

 Board roles & governing models